ultron924/ICT502-Project/README.md

 HOW TO RUN
 1. run the server.js first "node server.js"

+USE TWO TERMINAL ( One for server.js and One for Web)

 2. go to frontend folder "cd front" then "cd frontend"
 3. now, run the web app "npm run dev"